anvaldes/proyecto_2_data_aws/README.md

-# 🔥 Simple PySpark Pipeline on AWS EMR with Terraform
+# 🔥 Simple PySpark Pipeline on AWS EMR

 This repository contains a lightweight **PySpark-based pipeline** that runs on **Amazon EMR**, designed to follow a minimal and reproducible workflow: